zackliu/jenkins/README.md

 ###Change repo
 It may be complex if you want to change a job-config repo.
 You need to change url of config file in each groovy file and node file.

-###Known issues
-I found that raw.github.com may not change at once you do a commit or your repo may not support raw text.
-You should change the line
-"def jsonPayload = new URL("https://raw.githubusercontent.com/zackliu/jenkins/master/config.json").getText();" into what I've written in createjobs/createjobs.groovy.
-I will fix it later.